zalsafwani/Predicting-Chlamydia-trachomatis-L2-434-Bu-promoters/README.md

   * Use this code to insert data into gene_info table
     * mysqlimport database_Name gene_info -L
   * Use this code to access the analysis results
+    * Download the analysis.sql file
     * vim analysis.sql and change the second line with your database name
     * mysql -t < analysis.sql

   * If you implement the database the first time using the above step and would like to implemented it again because you deleted records
+    * Download the runcommand.sh file
     * vim runcommand.sh and change line 4, 6, 8, 10 with your database name
     * Then you could run bash runcommand.sh